After Transcription Where Does The Mrna Go

 The journey of mRNA doesn't last forever.
 Eventually, the mRNA molecule is degraded.
 This is a crucial step in regulating gene expression.

 • mRNA Degradation Pathways: Cells have several pathways for degrading mRNA.
-These pathways ensure that mRNA molecules are not translated indefinitely, allowing cells to control the amount of protein produced.
+These pathways confirm that mRNA molecules are not translated indefinitely, allowing cells to control the amount of protein produced Easy to understand, harder to ignore.
+And it works..

 • Recycling of Nucleotides: The building blocks of mRNA, nucleotides, are recycled by the cell to synthesize new RNA molecules.
 This efficient recycling process ensures that the cell doesn't waste valuable resources.